TRUTH: Like many of the other Abortion Myths, the statement above is logically and morally incoherent; consider the following:

 -Those who opposed the constitutionally permitted practice of slavery in the pre-civil war United States were ridiculed at the time as religious zealots trying to impose their morality on everyone else.
 Those people, such as Stephen A. Douglas, who were “personally opposed but pro-choice” about slavery applauded themselves for their tolerance and open-mindedness.
 What do you think of these two groups today?

 The bottom line is this: if abortion is wrong, it is because it involves the intentional taking of an innocent human life.
 If it’s not, there’s no reason to be opposed; if it is, it is a terrible crime that we cannot in good conscience allow to go unchallenged.
-As British statesman Edmund Burke supposedly said, “All that is necessary for the triumph of Evil is for good men to do nothing” (usually attributed to Edmund Burke).
+“All that is necessary for the triumph of Evil is for good men to do nothing” (usually attributed to Edmund Burke).

 DON’T BUY THE LIE!